DefinitionThis section has been translated automatically.

 - Pass B et al (2005) Geographic tongue: literature review and casereports.
 Dent Today 54: 56-57

 - Prinz H (1927): Wandering rash of the tongue.
 The Dental Cosmos 69 (4):272-275

 Purani JM et al (2014) Treatment of geographic tongue with topical tacrolimus.
 BMJ Case Rep 2014:bcr-2013-201268.

 - Sibaud V et al (2014) Oral toxicity of targeted anticancer therapies.
 Ann Dermatol Venereol 141:354-363

 - Tarakji B et al.(2014) Relation between psoriasis and geographic tongue.
 J Clin Diagn Res 8: ZE06-07.

 Incoming links (18)Dexpanthenol solution 5% (nrf 7.3.); Exfoliatio linguae et mucosae oris; Exfoliation areata dolorosa; Exfoliative linguae et mucosa oris; Exfoliatives areata dolorosa; Exudative glossitis areata; Glossary; Glossitis exfoliativa marginata; Glossitis geographica; Glossitis migrans; ...
 Show all

-Outgoing links (9)Dexpanthenol; Dexpanthenol solution 5% (nrf 7.3.); Glossitis; Glossitis rhombica mediana; Lingua plicata; Psoriasis pustulosa (overview); Pustular psoriasis; Reiter's syndrome; Tyrosine kinase inhibitors;
+Outgoing links (12)Dexpanthenol; Dexpanthenol solution 5% (nrf 7.3.); Glossitis; Glossitis rhombica mediana; IL36RN gene; Lingua plicata; Melkersson-rosenthal syndrome; Psoriasis pustulosa (overview); Pustular psoriasis; Reiter's syndrome; ...
+Show all

 Please ask your physician for a reliable diagnosis.
 This website is only meant as a reference.